breathbath/gotainer/README.md

             container.Check()
         }

+It's not recommended to use this method in production env, as it might lead to performance issues.
+The "Check" method requires creation of all services from the container, which of course can be avoided for many use cases.
+Imagine that you trigger a db migration function which requires to initialise only the database service.
+Calling "Check" here will initialise a lot of not needed services.
+On the other hand using testing allows to validate all container dependencies before pushing code to production.

 ## Dependencies cache
 Dependencies cache is a in-memory storage for dependencies allowing to retrieve a service in an initialized state.
 This gives a great opportunity to share services between different consumers to spare time for initialisation.